-The Saint Louis Zoo WildCare Institute, with the support of its Conservation Fellows, takes a holistic approach to troubled ecosystems by addressing three key ingredients in conservation success: wildlife management and recovery, conservation science, and support of the human populations that coexist with wildlife.
+The Saint Louis Zoo WildCare Institute, with the support of its conservation partners, takes a holistic approach to troubled ecosystems by addressing three key ingredients in conservation success: wildlife management and recovery, conservation science, and support of the human populations that coexist with wildlife.

 The WildCare Institute is dedicated to creating a sustainable future for wildlife and for people around the world.

 This Center and its partners are reintroducing zoo-bred American burying beetles for the first time ever in Missouri.
 We are following up on these reintroductions to measure their impact in local ecosystems.
 See more.

 The wild Asian elephant population is threatened by habitat loss, fragmentation, human-elephant conflict, and poaching for its ivory, skin, and meat.
 This endangered species has an estimated population of 41,410 to 52,345 Asian elephants left in Southeast Asia, which are scattered across fragmented habitats in 13 range countries.
 If the wild Asian elephant populations continue to decline, then wild elephants could become extinct in the next century.

 The efforts by the Saint Louis Zoo to save Pacific Island avian species began in 1994 when the Zoo joined forces with other organizations to form a group called the Pacific Bird Conservation Project—or MAC (the project is now called Pacific Bird Conservation).
 See more.